Hypertension is a silent disease that can be fatal

 WHO ARE THE “BAD FRIENDS” OF HYPERTENSION?

-When there are high levels of LDL-cholesterol in the blood, which are associated with an increased risk of atherosclerosis or coronary heart disease.
+High levels of LDL-cholesterol in the blood, which are associated with an increased risk of atherosclerosis or coronary heart disease.

 Occurs when the cells of the body do not respond well to insulin, a hormone controlling blood sugar levels.
 As a result, blood sugar levels rise.
 High blood sugar levels over a prolonged period lead to complications such as stroke, foot ulcers, and eye damage.